code-not-found/code-not-found.github.io/_posts/spring-jms/2019-01-14-spring-jms-integration-gateway-example.md

 <img src="{{ site.url }}/assets/images/spring-jms/spring-jms-integration-gateway-example-overview.png" alt="spring jms integration gateway example overview">

 There are two outbound channels that connect to the `JmsOutboundGateway`.

 The _OutboundRequestChannel_ sends messages to the outbound gateway.
 This gateway creates JMS messages from Spring Integration messages and sends them to a JMS destination (in this case the request queue).
 It then handles the JMS reply message and sends it to the _OutboundResponseChannel_.

 The `JmsInboundGateway` connects to two inbound channels.

-The inbound gateway receives from a JMS destination, and sends to the _InboundRequestChannel_.
+The inbound gateway receives from a JMS destination and sends to the _InboundRequestChannel_.
 It also handles the reply on the _InboundResponseChannel_ and sends it to the JMS reply destination (in this case the response queue).

 The `OrderService` implements a basic request/reply behavior.
 It listens on the _InboundRequestChannel_ and replies on the _InboundResponseChannel_.